rmw/talks/bios.md

 Rebecca holds an Masters in Computer Science and a BA in Women and Gender Studies from [Washington University in St. Louis](http://wustl.edu/) and was named one of [7 Brillant Women in Tech](http://craigconnects.org/2014/06/7-brilliant-women-in-tech.html) by Craig Nemark, founder of Craigslist.

 She loves cupcakes, sea mammals, and prosecco.
-Rebecca lives in Oak Park, IL with her husband, black pug, and rescued havenese.
+Rebecca's hobbies include drinking Diet Coke, wearing trousers, telling computers what to do, dogs, & swearing.

 And she changes her hair.
 A lot.

 ## 500 words

 Rebecca Miller-Webster is a software engineer, conference organizer, and educator.
 She is the founder of [Write/Speak/Code](http://www.writespeakcode.com) and CTO at
 [Polymathic](http://teampolymathic.com/).
 Rebecca has been developing software professionally for over a decade, previously organized [GORUCO](http://goruco.com), and was the founding teacher at Dev Bootcamp NYC.
-Rebecca lives in Chicago with her husband and 2 dogs.
-And she changes her hair.
-A lot.
+Rebecca's hobbies include drinking Diet Coke, wearing trousers, telling computers what to do, dogs, & swearing.

 ## Links